neilogism/ridge_booster/README.md

 - **Computational complexity**: Solving the ridge system involves matrix operations that scale as O(T²) in memory and O(T³) in computation, making the method impractical for very large ensembles (loosely > 1000 trees)
 - **Generalizability**: Current formulation applies to regression problems but not classification problems.
 It also assumes a loss function with a quadratic form.
-- **Numerical stability**: Closed-form solution sensitive to ill-conditioned matrices (mitigated by CG variant)
+- **Numerical instability**: Closed-form solution sensitive to ill-conditioned matrices (theoretically mitigated by CG variant).
+However, this effect hasn't been observed in practice: the conjugate gradient variant maintains similar performance while avoiding matrix inversion instabilities.
+Empirical results suggest that numerical stability is not the primary limitation with respect to MSE performance: the conjugate gradient approximation did not meaningfully improve model accuracy but maintained similar performance to the closed-form variant.
 - **Performance on Noisy Datasets**
 Empirical testing on synthetic data shows a fixed learning rate 'control' booster performing better than the experimental ridge booster on noisy data.
 As a Gaussian noise parameter was scaled up on a synthetic dataset, the control booster outperformed the experimental booster in terms of average-case MSE, worse-case MSE, and overfitting (validation MSE - training MSE) (crossover point is around a standard deviation of 100).